 The hatching of fluke eggs and the multiplication of snails depend on adequate moisture and temperatures greater than 10ºC.
 Such conditions usually occur from May to October in the UK although patterns have been changing in recent years.
 The incidence of fasciolosis is highest in years when rainfall is above average during May, June and July.
 The epidemiology of liver fluke is often viewed as the result of two distinct cycles of snail infection and pasture contamination.

 Liver fluke disease in sheep occurs in three main clinical forms – acute, subacute and chronic fasciolosis.
 Which form occurs depends on the numbers of infective metaceriae ingested and the period of time over which they are ingested.
-Recent milder winters and wetter summers have seen changes patterns in parasite epidemiology and reported disease with earlier seasonal reports of acute disease.
+Recent milder winters and wetter summers have seen patterns in parasite epidemiology change and earlier seasonal reports of acute disease.